Building CATALYST is a sophisticated data processing solution that simplifies and organizes complex projects

 We enter operating rooms, for example, but not post or pre-op because they are derivative spaces; or condo bedrooms units, but not kitchen, living, closets which are also derived spaces.
 There is a strong tendency to add in some functions or functional spaces that are really supporting derivative spaces.
 This practice should be avoided if your vision includes informing early planning to owners and program consultants .
 The area adjustments should be made at the functional or department area.

-From the Program Panel, you can then edit the Supporting Program Area line to display those spaces.
-Public/Administrative and Building Services (BOH) apply to almost all building types.
-Other supporting spaces are generated by internal functions.
+As functional groups and functions are entered, the derived Supporting Program and Core and Common spaces are calculated automatically.
+The entire space program is displayed on the Functional Program page.
+From the Program Panel, you can edit the Supporting Program Area line to reveal those spaces.
+Public/Administrative and Building Services (BOH) are applicable to nearly all building types, while other supporting spaces are generated based on internal functions.

 Per usual, you can select “Revise” to enter actual information as it becomes available, like the number of elevators and stops.
 CATALYST recalculates all downstream program, parameter, and cost results, accordingly.